mmbman/Katagiri/1979-06-11-Fukanzazengi-Lecture3.md

 So that is shikantaza.
 It's pretty difficult to understand for us intellectually, because we are getting the use of always analyzing [and] synthesizing everything, in the dualistic world.
 It's very difficult to stop immediately.
 That's why even though you stop for a while, you don't appreciate that practice.
 But this practice is only the best way.

 So that is shikantaza.
 Shikantaza, zazen you do, mentioned by Buddha.
 We can explain how important this kind of Buddhist practice [is] philosophically, psychologically.
 But it takes time.
 That is [a] huge world, [the] philosophical background, psychological background.
 But even though you don't know, you can do [it], right now, right here.
 This is a very urgent need; we have to do [it].
 Whoever you are, wherever you may be, you can do it.
 For instance, if you are in an office – well, still you can do [it].
-If ... no one there, you can sit down in a chair and calm yourself.
+If [there is] no one there, you can sit down in a chair and calm yourself.
 If you talk between somebody, you can realize a certain pause, where no words come up.
 At that time, you can return to yourself, and breathe.

 ##### 1:12:30